leoreisdias/excel-ent/README.md

 const data = [
   {
     id: 1,
-    name: 'Some Name',
+    name: "Some Name",
     age: 21,
   },
   {
     id: 2,
-    name: 'Some New Name',
+    name: "Some New Name",
     age: 23,
   },
   {
     id: 3,
-    name: 'Some Name Again',
+    name: "Some Name Again",
     age: 22,
   },
 ];

- exportmeExcel(
+exportmeExcel({
   data,
-  'Test File',
+  fileName: "Test File",
-  {
+  exportAs: {
     type: "download",
   },
-  {
+  options: {
     columnWidths: [30, 30, 30], // Each of 3 rows width
     globalRowHeight: 20, // Height for ALL rows
     headerStyle: {